Waterford Car Accident and Personal Injury Lawyer

 - $5,000 in property damage liability coverage per auto collision

-Not having car insurance is illegal and can result in penalties for drivers who are caught operating an uninsured vehicle.
-Not only are uninsured drivers breaking California law, but they are also putting themselves at a personal liability risk if they cause a motor vehicle accident without auto insurance to cover it.
-When a person is injured by an uninsured or underinsured driver, their uninsured/underinsured motorist coverage (UM/UIM) may come into play to cover losses incurred, up to the limits of their insurance policy.What Does Car Insurance Cover in an Injury Accident?
+Not having car insurance is illegal and can result in penalties for drivers caught operating an uninsured vehicle.
+Uninsured drivers are breaking California law but are also at a personal liability risk if they cause a motor vehicle accident without auto insurance to cover it.
+When a person is injured by an uninsured or underinsured driver, their uninsured/underinsured motorist coverage (UM/UIM) may come into play to cover losses incurred up to the limits of their insurance policy.Will Car Insurance Cover Injuries in an Accident?

 When a negligent driver causes an auto crash, their car insurance company is liable for personal injury losses.
 Compensation in a car accident case comes in two types, economic and non-economic damages, such as:

-- Medical Expenses: In California, a personal injury claimant may seek financial recovery of medical bills paid for the injuries they suffered as a result of an accident.
-Common types of medical treatment after a vehicular crash include ambulance rides, stays at the hospital, surgeries, doctor’s visits, consultations or prescription medications, follow-ups with specialists, therapy, physical rehabilitation, and more.
-The medical treatment must be deemed reasonable and necessary to be considered for reimbursement.
+- Medical Expenses: In California, a personal injury claimant may seek financial recovery of medical bills paid for injuries from an accident.
+Common types of medical treatment after a vehicular crash include ambulance rides, stays at the hospital, surgeries, doctor's visits, consultations or prescription medications, follow-ups with specialists, therapy, physical rehabilitation, and more.
+The medical treatment must be deemed reasonable and necessary for reimbursement.
 Costs of future medical treatment may also be recovered.
-However, future medical expenses must be proven through the testimony of a medical expert witness to an insurance company, defense attorney, or jury.
+However, future medical expenses must be proven through a medical expert witness to an insurance company, defense attorney, or jury.

 - Loss of Income: When an injury from a car accident causes a person to miss work, they may be entitled to compensation for lost wages.
 To prove a claim for lost income, it must be shown that the at-fault party was responsible for the injury, the injury prevented the claimant from working, a doctor's note for missing work, and a letter from an employer stating the number of hours missed and lost income during recovery of an accident.
 In cases of lost future earning potential, testimony from an expert medical witness may be necessary to prove the extent and lasting effects of permanent disability on a person's ability to make a living.
 A Waterford car accident lawyer can retain a finance expert to calculate the loss of future earnings because of a permanent injury.

-- Loss of Consortium: If the negligence or recklessness of someone else caused a spouse to suffer catastrophic injuries, the uninjured spouse may be entitled to loss of consortium damages.
-These are intended to compensate the spouse who was not injured in the car accident for the damage caused upon a marital relationship.
-A loss of consortium claim may also provide compensation for the inability to conceive a child as a result of an accident-related injury, such as a spinal cord injury.
+- Loss of Consortium: If the negligence or recklessness of someone else caused a spouse to suffer catastrophic injuries, the uninjured spouse might be entitled to loss of consortium damages.
+These are intended to compensate the spouse who was not injured in the car accident for the damage caused by a marital relationship.
+A loss of consortium claim may also compensate for the inability to conceive a child due to an accident-related injury, such as a spinal cord injury.

-- Pain and Suffering: This type of non-economic damages takes into consideration the emotional pain and physical suffering a personal injury has had on a claimant’s life.
-The truth about pain and suffering calculators is that they are entirely useless when it comes to the value of a car accident settlement.
+- Pain and Suffering: This non-economic damage considers the emotional pain and physical suffering a personal injury has had on a claimant's life.
+The truth about pain and suffering calculators is that they are entirely useless regarding the value of a car accident settlement.
 Insurance companies do not use these to calculate pain and suffering compensation.
-Auto insurance carriers use many different types of strategies and software, such as Colossus, to calculate the value of pain and suffering damages.
+Auto insurance carriers use many strategies and software, such as Colossus, to calculate the value of pain and suffering damages.
 Insurance claims adjusters often set Colossus to intentionally create a lowball settlement offer for a personal injury claim.
-To overcome this insurance defense tactic, a Waterford personal injury attorney can collect medical records, retain medical expert witnesses, and financial experts like economists to prove the full and fair value of general damages for pain and suffering.
+To overcome this insurance defense tactic, a Waterford personal injury attorney can collect medical records, retain medical expert witnesses, and financial experts like economists to prove general damages' full and fair value for pain and suffering.

-A personal injury claim may arise from an accident that causes catastrophic injury or wrongful death if it was the result of someone else’s negligence or recklessness.
-Those who have been hurt or lost a loved one may have a legal right to seek financial compensation in such situations.
-However, time is of the essence in these cases, and a two-year statute of limitations generally applies to them in the state of California.
+A personal injury claim might arise from an accident that causes catastrophic injury or wrongful death if it results from someone else's negligence or recklessness.
+Those who are hurt or lost a loved one may have a legal right to seek financial compensation.
+However, time is of the essence in these cases, and a two-year statute of limitations generally applies to them in California.